PAIDiPaidThis.com

 Is professional teeth whitening worth the cost in the UK?

 Teeth whitening is not available on the NHS because it counts as cosmetic work, so every option means paying privately.
-That leaves the question of whether a dentist-led treatment is worth it compared with a cheap kit.
-The short answer depends on the results you want and how long you want them to last, with the real prices below.
+That leaves the real question: is a dentist-led treatment worth it compared with a cheap kit, or with just doing nothing?
+The answer depends on how much change you want, how long you want it to last, and how much you mind paying to keep it that way.
+The real prices on this page give you a starting point for what to expect.

 The quick version

-• Whitening is cosmetic, so it is private only and never covered by the NHS.
+• Whitening is cosmetic, so it is private only and never covered by the NHS, whatever route you take.

-• Only a dentist or a registered professional can legally whiten teeth with the stronger gels that give noticeable results.
+• Only a dentist or another registered dental professional can legally use the stronger whitening gels that give a noticeable, even result.

 What people actually paid